 ConsiderationsWe need to make sure that an Assistance Dog will bring benefit to a potential Partner - dogs bring extra chores and responsibilities as well as "the fun side" and an applicant needs to be prepared for this.
 Dogs need exercising every day, regardless of the weather, if they are to be happy.
 Having an Assistance Dog will not be the most appropriate answer for everyone - between us we try to come to the right conclusion for every individual.
 There will also be some costs associated with dog-ownership although these may be covered by Direct Payments and of course, the dogs are given FREE OF CHARGE to their Partner.
 Full details of costs are provided.
 They become the dog's full custodian and so complete a Dog Custodian Agreement Form (the charity retains ownership of the dog).
 Our dogs are fully insured and this becomes the Partners' financial responsibility on renewal.

-A Canine Partner is totally reliant upon its Partner for feeding, grooming, exercise and play.
+What are the Partner's responsibilities?A Canine Partner is totally reliant upon its Partner for feeding, grooming, exercise and play.
 A Partner must be willing to undertake the majority of these responsibilities themself as it is important that a one-to-one bond develops.
 This ensures that dog and Partner get maximum benefit from their partnership together.
 The Partner undertakes to become the dog's legal "Custodian" and agrees to provide for all its needs (the Charity retains actual ownership of every dog it trains).
 Our dogs enjoy learning new tasks which will help their Partners, but in return they need lots of love, praise and affection.
 It is also important that they have the opportunity to exhibit normal natural doggy behaviours - these are often the times that a Partner enjoys the most too.
 So everyone's happy!

 If you're not sure if having a Canine Partner is the right thing for you, why not contact us anyway to get more information?
 And if you don't believe "your need is as great as somebody else's", why not apply and leave it to us to decide?
 Your need may be greater than you think, either physically or emotionally.